12 Days

 - Implant Surgery with the Straumann Implant System

-- Hands-on surgery – two sessions
+- Hands-on surgery – three sessions

 - Restorative Days 1 & 2